dftbplus/recipes/docs/defect/carbon2d-elec.rst

 point not self consistent with respect to the k-point set used for sampling the band structure calculation.
 However, k-points along high symmetry lines of the Brillouin-zone, as used to obtain the band structures, usually represent a poor sampling.
-Therefore the a converged density obtained with an accurate k-sampling should be used to obtain the eigenlevels, and no self consistency is needed.
+Therefore a converged density obtained with an accurate k-sampling should be used to obtain the eigenlevels, and no self consistency is needed.

-To look up the Fermi-level and plot the band structure use the commands in `showbands.sh`::
+To look up the Fermi level and plot the band structure use the commands in `showbands.sh`::

   ./showbands.sh